soumyadip1995/soumyadip1995.github.io/_posts/2024-11-08-Effective Accelerationism.md

 ## **A refresher on Quantum mechanics and Quantum computing**

 Let's think about a quantum mechanical system, and how to measure the state of a Quantum system.
-We can guess a wave function which is evolving with time, in this case a time dependent schrodinger equation according to some energy operator/ hamiltonian.
+We can guess a wave function which is evolving with time, in this case a time dependent schrodinger equation, which is evolving according to some energy operator/ hamiltonian.

 $\mathrm{i}\hbar{\frac{d}{dt}}\mid\psi(t)\rangle={\hat{H}}\mid\psi(t)\rangle$